-CWS and NTNC are required to meet primary drinking water standards for up to 33 synthetic organic contaminants (SOCs).
+CWSs and NTNCs are required to meet primary drinking water standards for up to 33 synthetic organic contaminants (SOCs).
 Waivers from monitoring can be granted.
 Of the 33 SOCs, 3 are California-specific (not federally regulated); violations for the California-specific SOCs are discussed in Section 3.4.

-Table 9 Summary of Synthetic Organic Contaminates MCL Violations and PWS Counts
+Table 9: Summary of Synthetic Organic Contaminates MCL Violations and PWS Counts

-Contaminant Violation Category # of Violations # of PWS DBCP MCL 9 3
+Contaminant Violation Category Number of Violations Number of PWSs DBCP MCL 5 2

-During 2020, there were nine violations of the 1,2-Dibromo 3-Chloropropane (DBCP) MCL of 0.2 ug/L. The violations were incurred by two NTNC water systems (one in Fresno County and one in Tulare County) and one CWS (in Tulare County).
+During 2021, there were five violations of the 1,2-Dibromo 3-Chloropropane (DBCP) MCL of 0.2 ug/L. The violations were incurred by one CWS in Tulare County and another in Fresno County.
 DBCP is a banned nematicide that may still be present in soils due to runoff/leaching from former use on soybeans, cotton, vineyards, tomatoes, and tree fruit.
 Some people who use water containing DBCP in excess of the MCL over many years may experience reproductive difficulties and may have an increased risk of getting cancer.